aria-ml/dataeval/docs/source/notebooks/tt_monitor_shift.md

 ## Conclusion

+In this tutorial, you have learned to create embeddings from the VOC dataset, compare different drift detectors and their unique outputs, use chunked monitoring to identify when drift begins, and calculate the parity of label distributions.

+Key takeaways:

+- **DriftUnivariate** reveals _which_ features drifted through per-feature statistical tests
+- **DriftDomainClassifier** explains _why_ drift occurred through feature importances
+- **DriftMMD** provides a single multivariate distance that captures complex distributional changes
+- **DriftKNeighbors** offers fast, lightweight detection based on distance comparisons
+- **Chunked monitoring** helps pinpoint _when_ drift begins in a data stream

-In this tutorial, you have learned to create embeddings from the VOC dataset, look for drift between two sets of data, and calculate the parity of two label distributions.
-These are important steps when monitoring data as drift and lack of parity can affect a model's ability to achieve performance recorded during model training.
+These are important steps when monitoring data, as drift and lack of parity can affect a model's ability to achieve performance recorded during model training.
 When data drift is detected or the label distributions lack parity, it is a good idea to consider retraining the model and incorporating operational data into the dataset.

 +++